Virus and cancer

-The actors of the priority axis C also have a great expertise in primary and secondary prevention of cancer induced by HPV.
+The actors of this axis also have a great expertise in primary and secondary prevention of cancer induced by HPV.
 Regarding primary prevention, study of women between 25-45 years old and their acceptability to vaccine against HPV is performed within the frame of a European program.
 For secondary prevention, a screening campaign for cervical cancer is performed in Champagne-Ardenne by testing for HPV, which is an innovative approach in France, as well as the development of new social marketing approach or screening of pre-cancerous lesions in anal and head and neck cancers.

 HCV Research projects